ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshMAC.md

 ## MLME-SAP interface

-MLME-SAP defines a set of different management primitives and this chapter introduces both supported and unsupported primitives in Nanostack.
+MLME-SAP defines a set of different management primitives, and this document introduces both supported and unsupported primitives in Nanostack.

 ### Supported MLME APIs